DZMB: Early years

-Conversion into FM broadcasting
+Migration to FM

 On February 14, 1975, MBC converted DZMB to the FM band, assigned at 90.7 MHz.
-The station maintained its music programming but it began airing as an easy listening-formatted station, earning the on-air moniker known as "Beautiful Music".
+The station maintained its music programming but it began airing as an easy listening station, earning the on-air moniker known as "Beautiful Music".
 Most notable personalities who worked on the station during that time were Mel Tiangco, Jay Sonza, and Reysie Amado.

 In the 1980s, Manuelito "Manny" F. Luzon took over the management of the station, and reforming DZMB 90.7 under the new identity: 90.7 Love Radio.
 With this new strategy, 90.7 Love Radio became one of the most-listened to stations in Manila.

 The station's easy listening format lasted for over the next two decades until the beginning of the new millennium.

-The Kabisyo era and the ratings game
+Kabisyo era

 On February 14, 2000, marking its 25th anniversary, 90.7 Love Radio was relaunched with a fresh new logo and the catchy tagline "Kailangan pa bang i-memorize 'yan?
-Bisyo na 'to!"- phrases that soon became part of the everyday vocabulary of many Filipinos.
-Following the relaunch, the station was reformatted into a masa-oriented contemporary MOR (Middle of the Road) station, inspired by the rising popularity of its sister station, Yes FM 101.1.
-In the years that followed, 90.7 Love Radio steadily climbed the ratings, eventually surpassing Yes FM 101.1 to become the top-rated FM station.
+Bisyo na 'to!"; phrases that soon became part of the everyday vocabulary of many Filipinos plus a catchy theme jingle from Filipino girl group, Sooperbabes.
+Following the relaunch, the station was reformatted into a mass-based station, inspired by the rising popularity of its sister station, Yes FM 101.1.
+In the years that followed, Love Radio steadily climbed the ratings, eventually surpassing Yes FM 101.1 to become the top-rated FM station.
 Its strong listener base and relatable programming helped it maintain the #1 spot in FM radio ratings for several consecutive years.

 In 2004, 90.7 Love Radio became the launchpad for the careers of now-iconic radio personalities Chris Tsuper and Nicole Hyala.
 The duo introduced their program Tambalang Balasubas at Balahura, which initially aired during a late-afternoon to early-evening time slot before moving to its current and highly popular morning schedule.
 Due to its massive success and loyal following, the program eventually began airing via satellite across all Love Radio stations nationwide, further cementing its status as a staple in Filipino radio entertainment.

 In 2007, John Gemperle, widely known by his on-air name "Papa Jack" joined the station.
 He quickly rose to prominence after launching TLC: True Love Conversations, a love advice program that became one of the most popular night-time radio shows.
 Papa Jack remained a staple of the station until his departure on December 16, 2016.
 He subsequently moved to 106.7 Energy FM on March 20, 2017.